Sark: Oblivious Integrity Without Global State: Analysis

-Moreover, a stipulation of the MDT is that it is the ultimate controlling entity that matters.
-Some networks balance the potential centralization of voting power by generously delegating to validators\footnote{Meaning that delegations continuing or ceasing becomes a repeated game between these agents.} and attempting to make stake weights somewhat even.
-On paper this improves the picture, at least in terms of the Nakamoto Coefficient, which increases.
-However, the controlling entity is still highly central, meaning that not only is agent independence threatened, as discussed by node operators in our prior fieldwork,~\cite{lynham2025decentralizationqualitativesurveynode} but a majority of the validator set are to some degree beholden to the network's Foundation for their continued inclusion in the validator set, and indeed profitability, another point discussed at length in our interviews.
-This means that the de facto MDT may also be as low as 1 (the network's Foundation) on some production networks.\footnote{In a recent high-profile network launch, Foundation delegations were used to bootstrap the voting power of most validators,~\cite{monadvision_bootstrap} before further delegations to them.~\cite{monadvision_delegations_1}~\cite{monadvision_delegations_2} This is a common practice.}
+A stipulation of the MDT is that it is the ultimate controlling entity that matters.
+Some networks balance potential centralization of voting power by generously delegating to validators and attempting to make stake weights somewhat even.\footnote{Meaning that delegations continuing or ceasing becomes a repeated game between these agents.} On paper this improves the picture, at least in terms of the Nakamoto Coefficient, which increases.
+However, the controlling entity is still highly central, meaning that not only is agent independence threatened, as discussed by node operators in interviews,~\cite{KOINE:LynGoo2025} but a majority of the validator set are to some degree beholden to the network's Foundation for their continued inclusion in the validator set, and indeed profitability.
+This means that the de facto MDT may be as low as 1 (the network's Foundation) on some networks.\footnote{In a recent high-profile network launch, Foundation delegations were used to bootstrap the voting power of most validators,~\cite{monadvision_bootstrap} before further delegations to them.~\cite{monadvision_delegations_1}~\cite{monadvision_delegations_2} This is a common practice.}